kaljuvee/agentic/langgraph/roast-agent/README.md

 The application uses:
 - LangGraph for orchestrating the AI workflow
-- OpenAI's GPT-4o model via LangChain
+- OpenAI's GPT-4o-mini model via LangChain (configurable via .env)
 - DuckDuckGo Search API for gathering information
 - Streamlit for the user interface

+The roast generation process:
+1. The app searches for information about the person using DuckDuckGo
+2. The AI analyzes the search results and identifies interesting facts
+3. Based on this information, it creates 5 hilarious roasting questions
+4. The output includes both the AI's analysis and the roasting questions

 ## Project Structure